Engee documentation

 Details

-The operating frequency range of the antenna or acoustic element as a string vector 1 at .
-Outside this frequency range, the element has no response.
+The range of operating frequencies of the antenna or acoustic element in the form of a vector row 1 on .
+Outside of this frequency range, the element has no response.

 Dependencies

-To use this parameter, set the Element type parameters to Custom Antenna or Custom Microphone.
-Use the Frequency responses (dB) parameters to adjust the response at these frequencies.
+To use this parameter, set the Element type parameter to Custom Antenna or `Custom Microphone'.
+Use the Frequency responses (dB) parameter to adjust the responses at these frequencies.

 Default value